grahamschock/grahamschock.github.io/comp-photo-2-hybrid-imgs/input/report.md

 - Graham Schock
 - Jonathan Lee

+## Background

+Hybrid images are static images composed of different frequencies of its input images.
+This gives an illusion of different images depending on the distance the viewer views the image at.
+The idea is that at close distances, the high frequency elements of an image are clear and distinct.
+Once the viewer moves away from the image, less and less high frequency components remain and the viewer is only able to make out the lower frequency portions.
+Hybrid images combine each of these elements from two different photos to create a combination of the two in the ouput.
+The approach used in this project is described in the [SIGGRAPH 2006 paper](http://cvcl.mit.edu/publications/OlivaTorralb_Hybrid_Siggraph06.pdf) by Oliva, Torralba, and Schyns.

 ## Main Algorithm

 The main idea of the hybrid image alogorithm is to first apply a low pass filter over the first image.
 This has the effect of bluring the first input image.
 Next, the second input filter's image matrix is subtracted by the same images result after have the low pass filter applied.
 This yields the second input image with a high pass filter applied.
 The effect here is the second image's high frequency features are maintained.
+Finally, the low pass filtered image is averaged with the high pass filtered image to yield the hybrid image.

 ### Low Pass Filter